lcp2000/Proxmox/Cloud-Init Template Service/README.md

 <h2>Proxmox Cloud-Init Template Service</h2>

-A terminal-based utility that helps you build cloud-init–ready Linux VM templates in Proxmox VE, so you can stop clicking through the web UI and start templating like a boss.
+A terminal-based utility that helps you build cloud-init–ready Linux VM templates in Proxmox VE.

 It simplifies the creation of cloud-init–enabled VM templates using official Linux cloud images.
 The script presents a menu-driven interface (via whiptail) to select from a list of popular distributions (e.g., Ubuntu, Debian, CentOS, Fedora, Gentoo, openSUSE), and automatically downloads, imports, and configures them as reusable Proxmox templates.
 <p><b>FEATURES:</b></p>